JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/The_Quest_for_Spiritual_Culture.md

 > _Spiritual values do not exist independently of the process of personality interaction.
 This living process of relationship is where the fruits of the spirit appear.
 It is where we apply the higher levels of the golden rule.
 It is where we implement Jesus' great commandment.
 It is where Jesus'brotherhood of the kingdom is experientially discovered.
 This is the paradigm of spirituality which the apostles failed to grasp._

 Said the Master on the occasion of that first remembrance, “Every soul who attains the realization of this united nature of God and man shall live forever.
 And this bread of life which I give to all who will receive is my own living and combined nature.
-The Father in the Son and the Son one with the Father — that is my life-giving revelation to the world and my saving gift to all nations.” ([UB 153:2.12](/en/The_Urantia_Book/153#p2_12)) In the context of the remembrance supper our souls can experientially feel the spiritual state of personality integration which _The Urantia Book_ indicates needs to be actualized as a cultural reality on a broad scale.
+The Father in the Son and the Son one with the Father — that is my life-giving revelation to the world and my saving gift to all nations.” (<a id="a96_394"></a>[UB 153:2.12](/en/The_Urantia_Book/153#p2_12)) In the context of the remembrance supper our souls can experientially feel the spiritual state of personality integration which _The Urantia Book_ indicates needs to be actualized as a cultural reality on a broad scale.

 A Melchizedek refers to the remembrance supper as “the practice of the presence of God which eventuates in the emergence of the brotherhood of man.”
 The Midwayers comment that by establishing this sacrament, “the Master sought to set man's reborn soul free upon the joyous wings of a new and living spiritual liberty.”